Starting a business in El Salvador: what are the requirements?

 - Enrollment in the National Department of Statistics and Census.

 Then other steps must be carried out when starting a business in El Salvador and when the company has employees:

 - Registration of employees in the Salvadoran Institute of Social Security.

 - Registration of the company’s workers in the Pension Funds Administration.

 Finally, it is also necessary to establish the company’s accounting system, which must be authorized by a public accountant that is duly registered with the Salvadoran Accounting Council.

 Types of contracts that are used when starting a business in El Salvador

 In El Salvador, a legal framework regulates the types of employment contracts that a business may use.
 They specify clear parameters that the companies and workers must verify to ensure that the agreements are respected.
 These standards are established within the labor code, regulated by the Ministry of Labor.

-For this reason, the type of contract that the company offers must be clear and must outline the details pertaining to legal benefits.
-These include those related to social security and the voluntary provisional saving funds (AFP), the percentage of income that will be deducted, and the maximum hours of work that can be required a week, among other details.
+For this reason, the type of contract that a company offers must be clear and must outline the details pertaining to legal benefits.
+These include those related to social security and the voluntary provisional saving funds (AFP), the percentage of income that will be deducted, and the maximum work hours that can be required a week, among other details.

 The types of contracts to use when starting a business in El Salvador are presented below: